-Playground Supervision Plan Name of School/Agency/Group: Date: Name of Playground (if multiple): Staff & Administration Involved in Development of Plan: Define the Ratios on the Playground (Number of children/number of staff) Define the Roles of Staff (Determine personnel that will function as playground supervisors and those that will function as play facilitators.)
-Define the Supervisors, Their Roles, and Locations/Designated Supervision Areas (Consider how they will be positioned and move to supervise areas that are less visually accessible.)
-Define the Play Facilitators & Their Roles, If Applicable (Who will facilitate play with the children?
+Name of School/Agency/Group: Date: Name of Playground (if multiple): Staff & Administration Involved in Development of Plan: Define the Ratios on the Playground (Number of children/number of staff) Define the Roles of Staff (Determine personnel that will function as playground supervisors facilitators.) s and those that will function as play Define the Supervisors, Their Roles, and Locations/Designated S (Consider how they will be positioned and move to supervise area - Define the Play Facilitators & Their Roles, if Applicable (Who will facilitate play with the children?
 What type of activities and engagement will they provide?)
-Define the Developmental Ages of the Children Define Age Appropriate Equipment (Labels and signs indicate age appropriateness of equipment.
-How will you keep children from using inappropriate pieces of equipment?)
-Define Activity Areas (What activities will be encouraged/discouraged in each area of the play environment?
-Where will loose parts such as balls and manipulatives be allowed?)
-Define the Accessibility Needs to Ensure Access and Inclusion of Children of All Abilities (Ex.
-Equipment, surfacing, visual supports, modifications, adult assistance, etc.) Note: This form is designed as a sample playground supervision plan.
-Due to the variation of sites and equipment, this plan should not be considered to be all inclusive.
-Each facility should evaluate its unique needs when creating a playground supervision plan.
+Define the Developmental Ages of the Children (Ensure children are playing on age and developmentally appropr riate equipment.)
+Define Age Appropriate Equipment (Labels and signs indicate age appropriateness of equipment.
+How w will you keep children from using inappropriate pieces of equipment?)

+Define Activity Areas

+(What activities will be encouraged/discouraged in each area of the play environment?
+Where will loose parts such as balls and manipulatives be allowed and stored?)

+Define the Accessibility Needs to Ensure Access and Inclusion of Children of All Abilities

+(Example: Adaptive equipment, accessible surfacing, visual supports, modifications, adult assistance, etc.)